SheepTester/longer-tweets/_drafts/ucsd-schedule-of-classes.md

 - Winter 2011's [MED 265](https://act.ucsd.edu/scheduleOfClasses/scheduleOfClassesStudentResult.htm?selectedTerm=WI11&tabNum=tabs-crs&courses=MED%20265) links to [EXLUDE](https://catalog.ucsd.edu/courses/EXLUDE.html#med265).
 - Spring 2019's [RMAS 199](https://act.ucsd.edu/scheduleOfClasses/scheduleOfClassesStudentResult.htm?selectedTerm=SP19&tabNum=tabs-crs&courses=RMAS%20199) links to [EXCULDE](https://catalog.ucsd.edu/courses/EXCULDE.html#rmas199).

-It's possible that `EXCLUDE` is indeed the correct special keyword to use to indicate no course catalog link, which makes the software hide the link on the website, and explains why only the misspellings show up on the website.
+It's possible that `EXCLUDE` is indeed the correct special keyword to use to indicate no course catalog link and make the software hide the link on the website, which could explain why only the misspellings show up on the website.

 Meanwhile, Summer 2010's [HIEU 106GS](https://act.ucsd.edu/scheduleOfClasses/scheduleOfClassesStudentResult.htm?selectedTerm=SA10&tabNum=tabs-crs&courses=HIEU%20106GS) links to [SP18](https://catalog.ucsd.edu/courses/SP18.html#hieu106gs), which looks like the term code for Spring 2018.
 My hypothesis is that they meant to type the term code in a different field but accidentally typed it into the catalog URL slot, but it's beyond me why anyone from 2010 would be thinking about 2018.